Liam writes articles and guides on visiting various places and locations, like the Edradour Distillery.

-This guide highlights a number of key items to consider purchasing on a trip to Morocco with an idea on how much you should pay for some of the items you might wish to buy with this recipe for success in the souks of Marrakech.
+This guide highlights a number of key items to consider purchasing on a trip to Morocco, with an idea of how much you should pay for some of the items you might wish to buy with this recipe for success in the souks of Marrakech.

-While it may seem a little illogical to many cultures in Marrakech bargaining is customary and an expectation when you're shopping in the souks.
-It's an art that has been around since the beginning of currency and showcases the simplistic natures of money management.
+While it may seem a little illogical to many cultures, in Marrakech, bargaining is customary and an expectation when you're shopping in the souks.
+It's an art that has been around since the beginning of currency and showcases the simplistic nature of money management.

-Bargaining is all about initial impressions so if the seller sees you're wearing a very nice Tag Heuer watch (even if it's a fake!), fancy Canon DSLR Camera and designer clothes they're likely to set their initial bargaining price higher.
-Also in areas of the souks where there are large numbers of tourists passing through prices will be higher and bargaining even small amounts off the asking price can be quite difficult as just like back home stores in tourist and high footfall areas often incur increased rental costs.
+Bargaining is all about initial impressions, so if the seller sees you're wearing a very nice Tag Heuer watch (even if it's a fake!), a fancy Canon DSLR camera and designer clothes, they're likely to set their initial bargaining price higher.
+Also in areas of the souks where there are large numbers of tourists passing through, prices will be higher and bargaining even small amounts off the asking price can be quite difficult as just like back home stores in tourist and high footfall areas often incur increased rental costs.

 Sellers Initial Offer

 Sellers 1st Revised Offer